rexposadas/chatbot/README.md

 # What is this?

 This is a chatbot which is a wrapper to OpenAI and SerpAPI.
+This provides answers **and sources**.

 SerpAPI is a google search API.
 OpenAI is a chatGPT API.
 They are used together so that the web is used when fetching information.

 ## getting started